|

 friend he had.
 He suffered too much for something he couldn't control.

-I had flown about half of my missions
+I had flown about half of my missions as tail

-permanently to a crew as tail gunner for our squadron CO, Major McWorter.
-He
+crew as tail gunner for our squadron CO, Major McWorter.
+He was by far the best

-was by far the best pilot I ever flew with.
-He handled that lumbering plane
+pilot I ever flew with.
+He handled that lumbering plane with the finesse of a

-with the finesse of a fighter pilot.
-I believe that I would have flown to Hell
+fighter pilot.
+I believe that I would have flown to Hell and back with him and

-and back with him and several times it seemed as though we did.
-The group CO
+several times it seemed as though we did.
+The group CO and adjutant did not

-and adjutant did not have their own crews but would borrow squadron CO's crews
+have their own crews but would borrow squadron CO's crews when they were

-when they were scheduled for a mission.
-From that time on, I always flew near
+scheduled for a mission.
+From that time on, I always flew near or at the front

-or at the front in the lead formation which was considered the safest spot.
-The
+in the lead formation which was considered the safest spot.
+The other

-forty and forty-five aircraft on a mission by our group.
+and forty-five aircraft on a mission by our group.
 We flew a pretty tight

 formation and when enemy aircraft were shot down it was usually not possible to